dnlonme/python-course/advanced/classes/README.md

 ```
 Of course, we can have .get_sum method, but for what?
 it shouldn't accept any arguments, so we can have simply property

+## Task
+Visit `main.py` for the task,
+it's more about thinking
+and copying code from this readme,
+so no test here for now :(